A new AN Supplement: Materiality and Ancient Narrative

 Anthia and Habrocomes in Full Bloom: A Literary Onomastic Analysis of Erotic Andreia and Lasting Beauty in Xenophon's Ephesiaca

-We have just published a new article in Ancient Narrative Volume 17, preliminary edition
+We have just published a new article in Ancient Narrative Volume 17, preliminary version:

 Sobre el concepto de ficción bizantina